-The San Mateo County Libraries budget process involves the distribution of resources and services that meet performance objectives as identified by library staff, the JPA Operations Committee, the JPA Governing Board and the community.
+The budget process involves the distribution of resources and services that meet performance objectives as identified by library staff, the JPA Operations Committee, the JPA Governing Board and the community.
 Funds are appropriated on an annual basis as adopted by the JPA Governing Board.
-The budget serves as the annual financial plan, an operations guide, and a communications tool which strives to provide the best and most relevant information in an easily understandable format.
+The budget serves as the annual financial plan, an operations guide, and a communications tool which strive to provide the best and most relevant information in an easily understandable format.
+Information about San Mateo County Libraries accomplishments, performance and priorities is also provided.

-Budget Process Key Dates December Budget Development Begins February Mid-Year Report is Submitted to the Library JPA Governing Board May Recommended Budget is Submitted to the Library JPA Governing Board June Recommended Budget is Adopted by the Library JPA Governing Board September Final Adopted Budget is Approved by the Library JPA Governing Board September Final Adopted Budget is Approved by the County Board of Supervisors
+Budget Process Key Dates December Budget Development Begins February Mid-Year Report is Submitted to the JPA Governing Board May Recommended Budget is Submitted to the JPA Governing Board June Recommended Budget is Adopted by the JPA Governing Board September Final Adopted Budget is Approved by the JPA Governing Board September Final Adopted Budget is Approved by the County Board of Supervisors